Ranjit Kumar Gupta: Career

 In 1967, he succeeded another life-long friend, P. K. Sen, as Commissioner of Police, Calcutta, just as the Naxalite movement got into high gear.
 He played a controversial role in tackling the Naxalite movement.
 He was hated by not only the ultra-left radicals and human rights activists for his ruthless line of action, but also by mainstream politicians.
 However, his juniors held him in high regard, particularly for his integrity and strong character.

 During the troubled Naxalite movement days, as Commissioner of Police, he worked directly under Govind Narain, who was the Union Home Secretary.
 Afterwards, he worked closely with the centre to restore the rule of law in West Bengal.
 He is particularly credited for the conduct of the elections in 1971.
 Quite often in the thick of controversy, he had trouble with the political establishment in April 1971 and proceeded on leave.
 He returned in 1972 as IG of West Bengal (then police chief; the post of Director General had not been created, and came in with his successor) and continued till July 1976.
 Thereafter, he retired prematurely.

 Endowed with impeccable manners, he was a scholar and anthropologist.
 His original discipline at Presidency College was history, which he read under the legendary Susobhan Sarkar.
-It was noteworthy that he was the only contributor to the festschrift brought out to honour his old master who was not formally a practising academician; all the others were the biggest names teaching and practising the discipline of history in India.
+It was noteworthy that he was the only contributor to the festschrift brought out to honour his old master who was not formally a practising academic; all the others were the biggest names teaching and practising the discipline of history in India.

 Prasun Mukherjee, a senior police officer who served under him, in an obituary tribute said, "In the departure of Mr Ranjit Gupta, we have lost a person who had become a legend during his career, who was a born leader of a force, was confident of himself, trusted his juniors and identified himself with them so much that he called himself a Policeman and not a Police Officer."